Kentown25/Retail_Sales_Perfomance/README.md

 - Data Limitations: 1 year of data (2023)

 ### Executive Summary (Include dashboard link)
-- Category Performance : Electronics generated the highest total sales, however sales distribution is balanced across categories.
+- Category Performance: Electronics generated the highest total sales, however sales distribution is balanced across categories.
 - Gender Insights: Females contributed more in total sales than males.
 However, there was no significant difference (<5%).
 - Age Group Insights : Age of customers ranged from 18-64.
 There was no significant difference in total sales across age groups.
 Most sales for beauty were from individuals ages 45-54.
 Most sales from Clothing were from individuals ages 25-34.
 Most sales from Electronics were from individuals ages 55+ (38k) and 35-44(36k)
 - Price Point Insights: More $25 and $50 items were sold than any others.

 ### Insights Deep Dive
 #### Category Performance: